make-it-fun/GUI-for-tpdb2xbvr/README.md

 Results
 > vr-cosplay-x-pokemon-officer-jenny-a-xxx-parody
 > vr-cosplay-x-pokemon-team-rocket-jessie-a-xxx-parody

+## Download Art
+You man download additional performer art with the "Download Art" buton.
+This art can optionally be used to replace the cover or gallery image.

 ## Development
 I am a python noob.
 Pull requests, code cleanup, and any pointers welcome.
 This is still buggy, I'm learning python as I go.